tdsmale/tdsmale.github.io/Jungian.md

 - Brings a weighty, decisive attitude to things.
 - Guided by sinking feelings.
 - Akin to waves crashing against the shore.
+- Victims (Ni) provoke & adapt to the aggression of others.
+- Aggressors (Se) confidently take possession of what they want.

 ### Si + Ne: Enhancing.
 - Relaxed + Digressive (xxPR + xxFA).